stackrox/stackrox/ui/README.md

 1. **Docker for Mac** - Make sure you have Kubernetes enabled in your Docker for Mac and `kubectl` is pointing to `docker-desktop` (see [docker docs](https://docs.docker.com/docker-for-mac/#kubernetes)).

 1. **Deploy** - Run `yarn deploy-local` (wraps `../deploy/k8s/deploy-local.sh`) to deploy the StackRox software.
 Make sure that your git working directory is clean and that the branch that you're on has a corresponding tag from CI (see Roxbot comment in a PR).
 Alternatively, you can check out master before deploying or specify the image tag you want to deploy by setting the `MAIN_IMAGE_TAG` var in your shell.
+(If `yarn deploy-local` fails, see this [Knowledge Base artice for debugging instructions](https://stack-rox.atlassian.net/wiki/spaces/ENGKB/pages/883229760/Troubleshooting+local+deployment+of+StackRox).)

 1. **Start** - Start your local server by running `yarn start`.